thkuo/CompositeDatatypeTree/tree_inference/README.md

 #### Path parameters

 This enables precomputed files from reads mapping and de novo assembly results; precisely, the multi-sample .vcf.gz file and gene presence/absence table from Roary.
-They can be specied in the config yaml file:
+They can be specied in the config YAML file:
 ```
 roary_out (string; existing filename)
 multisample_vcf (string; existing filename)